 - Assess the value of each of them (sometimes we continue to check inboxes that no longer contain anything of interest)

 - Find ways to combine or eliminate inboxes.
 To eliminate: See if you can do without it for one week For the rest, try to do make everything converge towards a single inbox.
-For example, centralise all incoming papers in a single letter tray (notebooks, invoices, letters, newspapers, printed documents, etc.).
-Use services that centralise your emails (Gmail).
+For example, centralize all incoming papers in a single letter tray (notebooks, invoices, letters, newspapers, printed documents, etc.).
+Use services that centralize your emails (Gmail).